BA (Eng & Psych), PGCE, BPsych, BA (Psych Hons), MPsych(Counselling), AHPRA Board Approved Supervisor

-I hold a Master of Psychology (Counselling) which involved six years of training at university.
+I hold a Masters of Psychology (Counselling Psychology) which involved six years of training at university.
 Since being registered as a psychologist, I have worked with clients of all ages and from a variety of different backgrounds.
 I have worked in various different services and settings.

 I work with adolescents, adults and couples.
 I have special interest in working with couples experiencing relationship difficulties, helping people who have experienced trauma, women's issues and young adults.
 I enjoy working with a wide variety of issues including (but not limited to) anxiety, depression, stress, relationship difficulties, work stress, migration and assimilation issues, grief and loss, body image issues, self-esteem and trauma (including complex trauma).
 I also hold a special interest in working with carers of people who are terminally ill.